EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 }
 ```

-These function as well as other ones can be found in `/PostgresProjection/CartProjection.cs`.
+These functions and others can be found in `/PostgresProjection/CartProjection.cs`.

 ::: info Quick Quick
 What does `CartProjection.Project()` return when `ItemGotRemoved` is received?